Weir and Sons Diamonds

 At Weir & Sons we source diamonds from all over the world, taking the utmost care and paying the highest attention to detail.
-Many of our stones are independently certified for your greater peace of mind, assuring the quality and specification of your diamond.
+Most of our diamonds are independently certified by GIA and IGI for your greater peace of mind, assuring the quality and specification of your diamond.

 Diamond Buying Expertise

 Our expert diamond buyers have over 200 years of combined experience when it comes to buying diamonds.
 Ensuring that only the finest quality diamonds are selected.

 We encourage our customers to follow the industry standard '4Cs' for assessing diamond quality.
 Cut, colour, clarity and carat weight are the key factors that determine the quality and price of diamonds.
 When buying, we carefully consider these factors and more to ensure that your diamond piece will truly stand out.

 Our diamond experts at Weir & Sons are dedicated to providing you with the knowledge and guidance in selecting your perfect diamond.

 The cut refers to the angles and proportions of a diamond, and also its shape—round, square, pear, or heart for example.
 The cut is the first part of the cert that you should look at because a badly cut stone will leak light from underneath.

 The Clarity refers to the presence of inclusions in a diamond.
 Inclusions are natural identifying characteristics such as minerals or fractures, which occur while diamonds are formed in the earth.

 Diamonds range on a scale from D to Z with D being the highest colour possible.
 As diamonds move down the scale from D to Z there is more of a yellow colour present.